 Our 4 Days Family Holiday in Vienna, Austria

-Recently I wrote about our two days Family holiday in Innsbruck and 4 days in Salzburg, which were a part of the ten days trip to Austria.
-We, as a family, took a holiday in Austria in the summer of 2021 and visited Vienna, Salzburg, and Innsbruck.
-On our ten days holiday, we spent 4 days in Vienna, 4 days in Salzburg, and 2 Days in Innsbruck.
-Today I am writing about the 1st leg of our journey, i.e., Vienna.
+Recently, I wrote about our two-day Family holiday in Innsbruck and 4 days in Salzburg, which were a part of our ten-day trip to Austria.
+We, as a family, took a holiday in Austria during one of the summer vacations and visited Vienna, Salzburg, and Innsbruck.
+On our ten-day holiday, we spent four days in Vienna, four days in Salzburg, and two days in Innsbruck.
+Today, I am writing about the 1st leg of our journey, i.e., Vienna.

 So, here was the Itinerary we followed in Vienna:

-Day 1: Explore the city- Karlsplatz and other landmarks; Time Travel Vienna.
+Day 1: Reach Vienna; Explore the city- Karlsplatz and other landmarks; Time Travel Vienna.

 Day 2: Walking tour of Vienna (Hofburg, Albertina, Spanish Riding School, etc., and Column of Trinity); Watch a play at Marionettentheater Schloss Schönbrunn